eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     described in [Section 6.6.3.6](#6636-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).

-6. The Relying Party verifies that the PID Provider or Attestation Provider issued this attestation to the same Wallet Instance that provided it to the Relying Party.
+6. The Relying Party verifies that the PID Provider or Attestation Provider issued this attestation to the same Wallet Unit that provided it to the Relying Party.
 In other words, it checks that the attestation was not copied or replayed.
 This is generally called device binding, and it is discussed in [Section 6.6.3.7](#6637-relying-party-verifies-device-binding)

 7. In some use cases, the Relying Party verifies that the person presenting the attestation is the User, meaning the subject of the PID or attestation.
-This is called User binding. **I**n other use cases, the Relying Party trusts that Wallet Instance and the WSCD have done this.
+This is called User binding.
+In other use cases, the Relying Party trusts that Wallet Unit and the WSCD have done this.
 User binding is discussed in [Section 6.6.3.8](#6638-relying-party-verifies-or-trusts-user-binding).

 8. The Relying Party can request attributes from two or more